 Minority rights

-If a Collaborator can show that its own work, time for performance, costs, liabilities, intellectual property rights or other legitimate interests would be severely affected by a decision of the CB, it may exercise a veto with respect to the corresponding decision or relevant part of the decision.
+If a Collaborator can show that its own work, time for performance, costs, liabilities, intellectual property rights or other legitimate interests would be severely affected by a decision of the CB or the TB, it may exercise a veto with respect to the corresponding decision or relevant part of the decision.

 Inclusion of new Collaborators

 A new collaborator may join the Collaboration and enter as a Party to and Collaborator in accordance with this Agreement.
-The Parties agree that the CB shall accept the inclusion of a new Collaborator if such Collaborator’s contribution to the Project represents more than one full time equivalent (FTE).
+The Parties agree that the CB shall accept the inclusion of a new Collaborator if such Collaborator’s contribution to the Project is recognized through a Construction Phase Agreement.

 The inclusion of a new Collaborator requires that the new Collaborator signs a written accession agreement under which it agrees to comply with all the terms and conditions of this Agreement.